Internally-Convex Drawings of Outerplanar Graphs in Small Area: Internally-Strictly-Convex Drawings

 If $G_i$ contains internal edges, we further distinguish two sub-cases based on which, between $u_i$ and $v_i$, is incident to an internal edge of $G_i$.
 First, we discuss the case in which $u_i$ is incident to internal edges (see, e.g., $G_0$ in \cref{fig:convex-blocks}).
 Let $f'$ be the internal face of $G_i$ incident to $e^*_{i+1}$ and let $f''$ be the internal face of $G_i$ that shares an edge with $f'$.
 We denote the edge shared by $f'$ and $f''$ as $e'$, and note that $e'$ is incident to $u_i$; also, we denote as $e''$ the edge of $f''$ distinct from $e'$ and incident to $u_i$.
 We temporarily remove the edge $e'$ from $G_i$.
 We treat the resulting graph $G^-_i$ as a fan graph with gate edges $e^*_i$ and $e^*_{i+1}$.

 If $G^-_i$ is a simple cycle, which occurs if $e'$ is the only internal edge of $G_i$ and thus~$e'' = e^*_i$, we compute a block drawing of $G_i$ as follows.
-First, we compute a block drawing~$\Gamma^-_i$ of~$G^-_i$ by means of \cref{le:convex-face-given-s2}, as in the case in which~$G_i$ is a simple cycle described above.
+First, we compute a block drawing~$\Gamma^-_i$ of~$G^-_i$ by means of \cref{le:convex-face-given-s2}.
 Then, since~$\Gamma^-_i$ is a strictly-convex polygon, we obtain a block drawing of~$G_i$ by simply drawing the edge $e'$ as a straight-line chord of this polygon.
 Since in this case we have $n_i \leq 2k_i-2$, by~\cref{prof:width-rounded} and \cref{prof:height-rounded} of \cref{le:convex-face-given-s2} the width of $\Gamma_i$ is in $O(k_i^2)$, which is in $O(n_ik_i)$, and the height of $\Gamma_i$ is in $O(k_i)$.